Our History

 1852

-On Ascension Day, May 20th, 1852, Bishop Henshaw once again visited St. Mary's to consecrate the completed building.
+On Ascension Day, May 20, 1852, Bishop Henshaw once again visited St. Mary's to consecrate the completed building.
 The Bishop's journal for that day reads, "I consecrated St. Mary's Church, Portsmouth, a gift of faith and love from a pious and magnificent churchwoman, Miss S. Gibbs, costing about $11,000."

 1936

-The Rectory, of Rhode Island colonial design, was completed.
+The rectory, of Rhode Island colonial design, was completed.

 1970

 Gibbs House, named in honor of Sarah Gibbs, was built.
-Gibbs House functioned as an Administrative Center for St. Mary's until 2012.
+Gibbs House functioned as an administrative center for St. Mary's until 2012.

 2007

-St. George's Episcopal Church, Newport, RI joined with St. Mary's for shared ministry and worship.
+St. George's Episcopal Church, Newport, RI, joined with St. Mary's for shared ministry and worship.

 2012